 I met up with Arcesio, a good friend of mine I met back in Hungary who happens to be a real estate agent in Bogota.
 He specializes in commercial real estate, but has helped investors with residential and turnkey projects as well.

-However, if you invest in an Airbnb multifamily unit, the capitalization rates become a lot more attractive
+Here’s another video about investing in an Airbnb multifamily unit, where capitalization rates are more attractive

 Arcesio and I made this case study of an old building we can tear down and replace with a multifamily unit of sixteen Airbnbs and two retail stores for the surprisingly low amount of $650,000.
 In this video we discuss the investment thesis and all the numbers in details including how we can reach double digit capitalization rates and rental yields.